Panama Travel Guide

 Make sure you visit. . .

 Panama City is the capital of Panama, and if you are arriving into Panama by plane it is likely you adventure will start here.
 You will be able to check out Panama Canal and explore the Amador Causeway.
 With so many different food options you will not be going hungry!
 Book a room at The Hard Rock Hotel for amazing views over the Bay and Pacific Ocean.

 Down one end of the Cinta Costero is Casco Viejo, a magnificent UNESCO World Heritage Site.
 It has the most amazing buildings, cafes and restaurants, all with beautiful Spanish architecture.
 There are so many locals selling souvenirs all with their own stalls, perfect time to practice your Spanish and grab yourself a bargain.

 Previously a small mountainous town, Boquete has seen quite a tourism boom over the years and has been voted the world’s second best place to retire.
 In the Chiriqui Highlands surrounded by untouched natural beauty is full of some excellent outdoor opportunities.
-There are a few different hiking routes, zip lining, coffee plantations, golf and rafting during certain times of the year.
+There are plenty of things to do in Boquete such as different hiking routes, zip lining, coffee plantations, golf and rafting during certain times of the year.
 Overall, Boquete is a wonderful place to relax and experience nature at its finest.

 San Blas Islands